New ‘Power Rangers’ Trailer Released: 5 Exciting Takeaways For The Movie

-A new Power Rangers trailer has been released by Lionsgate Film.
+A new Power Rangers trailer has been released by Lionsgate.
 Available on YouTube, the trailer has some exciting elements that show just how different the movie is going to be from the original children’s TV show.
 Here are five exciting takeaways that make fans of the show intrigued about the movie.

 1. There’s a Modern Day Feel to the Movie

 As much as fans love the original Mighty Morphin’ Power Rangers, there’s no denying the 1990s feel.
-Looking back there is some bad acting, poor graphics, and ridiculous costumes.
-Okay, so isn’t much that can be done about the tech at the time, but thankfully the new Power Rangers movie isn’t going to follow the example.
+Looking back, there is some bad acting, poor special effects, and ridiculous costumes.
+There isn’t much that can be done about the tech at the time, but thankfully the new Power Rangers movie isn’t going to follow the example.

-The new trailer has a much more modern day feel.
-It actually feels like Alpha 5 and Zordon are from another world where tech is far more advance.
+The new trailer has a much more modern-day feel.
+It actually feels like Alpha 5 and Zordon are from another world where tech is far more advanced.
 There’s no denying that they have capabilities and experience that the Power Rangers will be able to harness.

 Dps de ver essas fotos do Alpha e da Rita Repulsa do novo filme dos Power Rangers tive um salto de expectativa.
 Bryan Cranston como zordon.. pic.twitter.com/pV3E1jaB2N